Print

 Description

 Soft, silky, homemade lasagna noodles are at your fingertips!
 My recipe and method yields enough lasagna noodles to fit a standard 9×13-inch pan (or something similar) which feeds up to 6 people.
 You’ll end up with approximately 10-12 lasagna noodles.
-I use my Kitchen Aid stand mixer with the roller attachment in the instructions below.
-However, a hand-crank pasta machine can be used to roll the pasta dough.
 Make sure to read my tips below!

 Ingredients